SEARCHPORTAL PRBBCA / ES

 https://www.crg.eu/en/programmes-groups/tissue-engineering-unit-0

 This service is accredited by the Generalitat de Catalunya as a Phase I Clinical Trials Unit.
-Here, clinical trials with drugs are performed on healthy volunteers, nutritional studies are conducted and other support activities are carried out for developing trials in various therapeutic areas.
+Here, clinical trials with drugs are performed on healthy volunteers, nutritional studies are conducted, and other support activities are carried out for developing trials in various therapeutic areas.
 The unit has space for 12 volunteers in the admissions area as well as three dispensaries for screening visits and outpatient evaluations.
 It has a high recruitment capacity due to its database of over 500 volunteers.

 Contact: Ana Aldea